Real-Space Approach to Light-Induced Hall Transport in Disordered Materials: Methodology

+where $\ket{\psi(t)} = \hat{U}(t,0)\ket{\psi}$, $\ket{\psi}$ is an initial state vector with arbitrary form, $\tau_i$ represent the relaxation times of different mechanisms, such as those due to electron-electron or electron-phonon interactions, and $\hat{\rho}_i^{\text{eq}}$ are the different density matrices to which the system relaxes for each mechanism.
+At each time step, the density matrix will contain the complete history of the electron occupation during the evolution, leading to non-thermal electron distributions.

-where $\tau$ is the time electrons take to relax to an instantaneous thermal distribution, $\hat{\rho}_{\mathrm{thermal}}(t + \Delta t)$.
-We assume that the main relaxation mechanism is due to electron-electron scattering, and therefore at each time step the chemical potential $\mu(t)$ and temperature $T(t)$ are computed to ensure energy and carrier conservation.
-At the final time, $t_f$, the density matrix contains the complete history of the electron occupation during the evolution.
+In section \ref{sec:bilayer} we will study the case of bilayer graphene, where the dominant and fastest relaxation channel is electron–electron scattering.
+Therefore, we will only consider this mechanism by setting $\tau_i=\tau_\x{ee}$ \cite{Hot_carriers_in_graphene_fundamentals_and_applications_massicotte_giancarlo_soavi_principi_klaas-jan_tielrooij_2021}.
+The electron-electron relaxation time, $\tau_\x{ee}$, is the average time electrons take to relax to an instantaneous thermal distribution and consequently, $\hat{\rho}_{i}^\x{eq}(t + \Delta t)=\hat{\rho}_{\mathrm{thermal}}(t + \Delta t)$, where at each time step the chemical potential $\mu(t)$ and temperature $T(t)$ are computed to ensure energy and carrier conservation.
+This relaxation mechanism has been shown to accurately reproduce the optical absorption of graphene \cite{Real_Time_Out_of_Equilibrium_Quantum_Dynamics_in_Disordered_Materials_canonico_roche_cummings_2024}.